Italian bank Monte dei Paschi tries to avoid state bailout

 Other big European banks are watching nervously.

-"The result of the constitutional referendum in Italy is a harbinger of renewed turbulence that could spill over from the political arena to the economy -- with Europe particularly endangered", Deutsche Bank CEO John Cryan said in a letter to employees.
+"The result of the constitutional referendum in Italy is a harbinger of renewed turbulence that could spill over from the political arena to the economy -- with Europe particularly endangered," Deutsche Bank (DB) CEO John Cryan said in a letter to employees.

 Italy's banks have been struggling with high costs and low returns for years.
 Billions of euros in loans have soured due to economic stagnation.
 The country's economy has barely grown for a decade.